 Argon Plasma Coagulation (APC)

-Video capsule endoscopy utilizes a miniature camera approximately the size of a large pill that is used to take pictures of the small bowel normally beyond the reach of regular endoscopes.
-After the camera is swallowed, it begins to take pictures of the bowel at regular intervals.
-The picture data is continuously delivered to a recording device worn as a belt.
-At the end of the procedure day, the belt is returned and the data are uploaded to a computer for review by a physician.
+Video capsule endoscopy uses a miniature camera about the size of a large pill in order to take internal pictures of the small intestine of areas normally beyond the reach of regular endoscopes.
+After the camera is swallowed, it begins to take pictures of the small bowel at regular intervals.
+The picture data is continuously delivered to a recording device worn as a belt that can be taken home.
+At the end of the procedure (~typically 8-12 hours), the belt is returned and the pictures are uploaded to a computer for review by a physician.
 Capsule endoscopy can be used to identify sources of blood loss from the GI tract, tumors or polyps of the small bowel, and assess for inflammatory conditions such as Crohn's disease.

-Celiac plexus blockade and neurolysis are used to relieve pain associated with chronic pancreatitis and pancreatic cancer.
-Endoscopic ultrasound (EUS) is used to identify the celiac plexus, a network of neural tissue that modulates the sensation of pain felt from pancreatic injury.
-Using a small needle advanced under real-time EUS guidance, a physician delivers agents to interrupt the pain signals that pass through the celiac plexus, thus providing pain relief to patients.
-Following the procedure, patients may often reduce their use of narcotics, thereby improving their quality of life and energy levels.
+Celiac plexus block and neurolysis are used to relieve pain associated with chronic pancreatitis and pancreatic cancer.
+Endoscopic ultrasound (EUS) is used to identify the celiac plexus, a network of nerve tissue that sends signals of pain from the pancreas.
+Using a small needle advanced under real-time EUS guidance, a physician delivers medications to interrupt the pain signals and reduce the pain sensation.
+The goal is to provide comfort and reduce dependence on pain medications.
 These procedures can be performed as an outpatient, and you can return home the same day.

-Blockage of the bile duct may be caused by large stones or tumors that may be difficult to treat.
-Cholangioscopy utilizes a miniature endoscope that is passed through a regular endoscope and up into the biliary tree.
+Blockage of the bile duct may be caused by large stones or tumors that may be difficult to diagnose or treat.
+Cholangioscopy utilizes a mini camera that is passed through a regular endoscope and up into the biliary tree (a camera within a camera).
 Cholangioscopy provides direct visualization of the bile ducts, allowing for targeted biopsies of bile duct strictures and tumors.
-Local therapies may also be delivered, including electrohydraulic lithotripsy for the treatment of large, recalcitrant stones.
+Local therapies may also be delivered, including electrohydraulic lithotripsy for the treatment of large, difficult stones.

-Precancerous lesions and early-stage tumors are often difficult to detect visually during traditional endoscopy, leading to missed diagnoses.
-Chromoendoscopy utilizes specialized light filters and dyes to enhance the appearance of superficial mucosal architecture and blood vessels resulting in improved detection of early cancers.
+Pre-cancerous lesions and early-stage tumors are often difficult to detect visually during traditional endoscopy, leading to missed diagnoses.
+Chromoendoscopy uses specialized light filters and dyes to enhance the appearance of superficial mucosal architecture and blood vessels resulting in improved detection of early cancers.

 Endoscopic Retrograde Cholangiopancreatography (ERCP)

-ERCP is an advanced endoscopic technique used to examine the biliary and pancreatic ducts.
-Small catheters are passed through the endoscope into the ducts, and x-rays are used to obtain images of the ductal anatomy.
-ERCP is used to remove stones, diagnose and treat Sphincter of Oddi Dysfunction, treat strictures using dilation balloons and catheters, and place stents to facilitate drainage of bile and pancreatic juices.
-ERCP can be combined with choledochoscopy and EUS to perform additional therapeutic maneuvers.
+ERCP is an advanced endoscopic technique used to examine and treat disorders of the bile duct and and pancreatic duct.
+Small catheters are passed through the endoscope into the ducts, and x-rays are used to obtain images of the anatomy.
+ERCP is used to breakdown and/or remove stones, relieve blockages, and place temporary or permanent stents to maintain drainage of bile and pancreatic juices (digestive juices).
+Cholangioscopy can be performed during endoscopy to pass a camera into the duct itself to break apart stones or to diagnose a potential bile duct tumor.

 Endoscopic Ultrasound (EUS)

-Processes such as advanced tumors, radiation therapy, gastroesophageal reflux (GERD), and gastrointestinal surgery may result in symptomatic narrowing of the GI tract leading to problems such as obstruction, pain, vomiting and malnutrition.
+Processes such as advanced tumors, radiation therapy, gastroesophageal reflux (GERD), and gastrointestinal surgery may result in symptomatic narrowing of the GI tract leading to problems such as stricture, pain, vomiting and malnutrition.
 Enteral stents are used to restore and maintain patency of the GI tract.
-They are either plastic or metal fibers arranged in a tubular meshwork, and come in removable or permanent varieties.
+They are either plastic or metal fibers arranged in a tubular meshwork and come in removable or permanent varieties.

 Lithotripsy is used to fracture and dissolve large recalcitrant obstructing stones of the bile or pancreatic ducts.
 Several techniques are available, including electrohydraulic, extracorporeal shock-wave lithotripsy, and laser lithotripsy.
 The choice of technique normally dictated by the type of stone and its location.
 This procedure can be repeated until the stone is dissolved.